 If I want to criticize the company I am working for then I can address grievances to the HR or other relevant people.
 OR I could blog about it openly or anonymously.
 Either way there would be implications.
 And as we mature and grow higher in the ranks we need to start making judgement calls about how to do these things.

 And since many years, after younger days of open criticism without much care about the consequences, we do become a little considerate.
-I think this consideration comes from a real understanding about the world.
-We very deeply realise that there are shortcomings everywhere and often very serious ones.
-For example, I don’t think most organizations in India (and large parts of the world) have proper mechanism for women harassment situations.
+And largely I believe this consideration comes from a real understanding about the world.
+Because we realise that there are shortcomings everywhere and often very serious ones.
+For example, I don’t think most companies in India (and large parts of the world) have proper mechanism for women harassment situations.
 They don’t have any process in place at all.
 The people are clueless and doofus.

-And I know it from close friends in high positions that typically, if a woman raises such a case within the organization, she is the one that loses out.
+And I know it from close friends that typically if a woman raises such a case within the organization she is the one that loses out.
 Yes, it isn’t ideal at all.
 It’s terrible.
-But the point is, that this is the situation in majority organizations.
+But the point is, that it is the situation in majority organizations.
 And because it is such a widespread problem, the solution would be only via long term education programs, constructive feedback and some pressure put properly.
 Just outraging, creating bad pressure and all that won’t help.
-Because the entire system is rotted and max to max you will get knee jerk reactions, and maybe improvement in a small way with a lot of posturing.
-You won’t get the proper solution.
+Because the entire system is rotted and max to max you will get knee jerk reactions and posturing.
+You won’t get true change.
 At least that’s what I think.
-And the AAP rise and also Delhi rape case outrage proved that.
-Just going and outraging on streets isn’t the solution.
+And I think the AAP rise and also Delhi rape case outrage proved that.
+Just going and outraging on streets isn’t helping.
+Sensible pressure for specific well thought out laws or such things will help.
+Unfortunately most of us urbans don’t know enough about the situation at all to understand what to then support.

-So, I have a few government contacts through all my years of digital presence and travelling.
-If a controversy relevant to their department is taking place.
+So, I have a few government contacts and if controversy relevant to their department is taking place.
 I ping them about it.
 And they often give me an internal low down on the matter.
-And sometimes I give them some ideas or insights I may have to help.
 I don’t outrage openly.
-I don’t want to add to that situation that is shaping up online, where it seems like some fad to outrage and pour hate on huge generalized factions of people.
+I don’t want to add to that situation that is shaping up online.
+Where it seems like some fad to outrage.

-I think Sadhguru is doing the same kind of internal communication and so are a lot of people who have that level of government contacts.
-And who also would be working with the government etc… (and because after all said and done, it is the official government of the country, selected by a majority).
+I think Sadhguru is doing the same and so are a lot of people who have that level of contacts.
+And who also would be working with the government for the better of the country etc… (and because after all said and done, it is the official government of the country).

-And a lot of people think we people affiliated with such spiritual organizations are some kind of blind bhakts, but they don’t realise how closely we watch Sadhguru and the people within the organization – the monks and full-time volunteers.
+And a lot of people think we people are some kind of blind bhakts, but they don’t realise how closely we watch him and the people within the organization – the monks and full-time volunteers.
 And within ourselves, small meditator groups, there are lot of discussions going on.
-There is a lot of internal feedback, criticism and outright sling-fights going on.
+There is a lot of internal feedback, criticism and outright sling fights going on.
 All the time.
 And so that mechanism is ON.
-And that’s how it should be.
-But since you can’t see it, because it is “internal” feedback, don’t just assume people are supporting it.

 But that doesn’t mean Sadhguru is leaning towards the RW or BJP.

-Just think through your own interactions with organizations that matter to you – your family, your company, your affiliate groups, your friends – how much can you openly criticise them without losing them?
-And how aggressively or thoughtfully can you give that feedback?
-And how much will you internally/openly/aggressively/thoughtfully criticise to bring actual change?
+Just because you can’t see it the internal feedback and improvement mechanism.
+Because you are outside don’t be so quick to judge.
+Just think through your own interactions with organizations that matter to you – your family, your company, your affiliate groups – how much can you openly criticise them?
+And how much will you, internally and more thoughtfully, criticise to bring actual change?